 Just remember, the more tasks you throw at it, the more powerful components will be needed.
 You can create a simple storage server with a Raspberry Pi.
 A multi-purpose server, on the other hand, can fully utilize top-end CPUs.
 Such as the AMD Epyc server processor line or Intel Xeon CPUs.

 One possible reason to create a home server is to build a centralized gaming hub.
 If you need multiple gaming PCs in your house (more than 2) you could just create an a powerful VM server and run multiple virtual machines on it.
 First of all, equip it with an AMD Epyc or Thread Ripper CPU with 32 or more cores.
 Pack it with loads of RAM (128-512 GB) and multiple graphics cards.
 Now you have a one-to-rule-them-all PC capable of running multiple virtual machines.
 Each of them is more than a capable gaming CPU.

 On top of its role in gaming, this server can be used for all kinds of other purposes.
 You can reserve a couple of cores and run a NAS server for storage and backup.
 You can even add a streaming server to it.
 And finally, you can get serious work done on this machine, not just game on it.

 Now, let’s talk a bit about motherboards used for home servers.
 The thing is, you can use a variety of motherboards depending on your needs.
 Simple storage and media servers can utilize Raspberry Pi.
 A complex VM server or one that is constantly used by more than a couple of persons will need powerful components.
 Such as server CPUs and server-grade motherboards.

-We decided to offer five budget and five high-end options.
+We narrowed it down to five budget and five high-end options.
 The first part is for users who want a home server for various purposes that don’t include a heavy workload.
 The second part is for those who need lots of virtual machines or who need a reliable, mixed usage home server.